 I am not even a chapstick wearer, but I needed it after birth.
 It was like all the water was sucked right out of my body and my face and lips were so chapped.

-Final touches to the After Birth Must Haves list
+Final touches to the After Birth, Postpartum Essentials list

 A Great Water Bottle